MuhammetEminOzdemir/Water-Quality-Explanatory-Data-Analysis-and-Prediction/README.md

 # Water-Quality-Explanatory-Data-Analysis-and-Prediction
 Water Quality Explanatory Data Analysis and Prediction

-**What will you learn from this project?
+# What will you learn from this project?

-**
-Bivariate and multivariate data analysis
+1-Bivariate and multivariate data analysis

-Correlation analysis
+2-Correlation analysis

-Preprocessing: missing value, train-test split and normalization
+3-Preprocessing: missing value, train-test split and normalization

-Modelling: Decision Tree and Random Forest Classifiers
+4-Modelling: Decision Tree and Random Forest Classifiers

-Visualize Decision Tree
+5-Visualize Decision Tree

-Random Forest Hyperparameter Tuning
+6-Random Forest Hyperparameter Tuning